 - Chase Sapphire (no longer available to new applicants)

 You’ll also need to qualify for a $10,000 credit limit with Chase because the Sapphire Reserve is a Visa Infinite card.
 For example, if your Chase Freedom Unlimited has a $5,000 credit limit, Chase will need to review your info to make sure you’re creditworthy for the higher limit; you may be able to move credit from other Chase cards.

-Note: If you upgrade from the Chase Sapphire Preferred, you can get a prorated refund of your annual fee you paid on that card.
-For example, if you paid your annual fee 6 months ago, you’ll get 50% of the annual fee refunded when you upgrade to the Sapphire Reserve.
+Also, if you upgrade from the Chase Sapphire Preferred, you can get a prorated refund of your annual fee you paid on that card.
+For example, if you paid your annual fee six months ago, you’ll get 50% of the annual fee refunded when you upgrade to the Sapphire Reserve.

-You are eligible to upgrade if you’ve had the Chase Freedom, Chase Freedom Unlimited, Chase Sapphire (no longer available for new sign-ups), or Chase Sapphire Preferred for more than 1 year.
+You are eligible to upgrade if you’ve had the Chase Freedom, Chase Freedom Unlimited, Chase Sapphire (no longer available for new sign-ups) or Chase Sapphire Preferred open for more than one year.
 Just call the Chase number on the back of your current credit card to upgrade.